-The Regent Honeyeater was once seen overhead in flocks of hundreds, however these days these birds are elusive and difficult to track.
-Their distribution is patchy however they can fly long distances to follow the flowering of favoured plant species and generally move north in autumn and winter.
-During this winter period, they often exhibit an unusual behaviour where isolated individuals associate with and then often mimic the calls of wattlebirds and friarbirds.
+The Regent Honeyeater was once seen overhead in flocks of hundreds across south-eastern mainland Australia from eastern Queensland to South Australia.
+However these days these birds are elusive and difficult to track.
+Their distribution is patchy however they can fly long distances to follow the flowering of favoured plant species.
+During the winter period, they often exhibit an unusual behaviour where isolated individuals associate with and then often mimic the calls of wattlebirds and friarbirds.
 Although many birds display the behaviour of vocal mimicry, no other bird species is known to mimic close relatives in this way.

 Home sweet home